SoftEng-HEIGVD/Teaching-HEIGVD-AMT-2019-Project-Two/project/spring-server-movies/README.md

 Why not Spring data REST

-how to generate custom exceptions like not authenticated factor out common parameter in endpoints how to use swagger security schemes (in the code generated)
+*how to generate custom exceptions like not authenticated *factor out common parameter in endpoints
+*how to use swagger security schemes (in the code generated)

+We disabled Unresolved database references in annotations inspection in preferences (settings)